clearpath-docs/boxer-sphinx-tutorials/doc/BoxerDriving.rst

 Body Lights
 --------------

-Moose includes four RGB LED panels, located on the four corners of the chassis.
+Boxer includes four RGB LED panels, located on the four corners of the chassis.
 These lights express system status according to the table below.
 In the absence of any of the low-level conditions, they can be commanded from ROS to display indications from autonomy or other high-level software.